top of page

 Keeping a sabbath, or not keeping one, has divided Christian churches, and fake churches, for a long time.
 Here for once is the truth about the sabbath in various covenants, and what it is today.

-Do the Eastern Orthodox recognize the sabbath day?
+Do the Eastern Orthodox recognise the sabbath day?

 Google answer, quote:

-"Yes, Eastern Orthodox Christians recognize Saturday as the biblical Sabbath (the day of rest after creation) and honor it liturgically, but they focus their main worship on Sunday, the Lord's Day (Day of Resurrection), viewing it as the new creation's fulfillment, without the strict Mosaic Law restrictions of Jewish Sabbath.
+"Yes, Eastern Orthodox Christians recognise Saturday as the biblical Sabbath (the day of rest after creation) and honour it liturgically, but they focus their main worship on Sunday, the Lord's Day (Day of Resurrection), viewing it as the new creation's fulfilment, without the strict Mosaic Law restrictions of Jewish Sabbath.
 Saturday is a day of rest and remembrance, marked by relaxed fasting rules and prayers for the departed, while Sunday is the primary day for the Divine Liturgy and celebrating Christ's resurrection,"

 Catholics,